Perspectives Climate Group

 BACKGROUND & RATIONALE

-The decision accompanying the Paris Agreement states that international cooperation under Article 6.2 and 6.4 of the Paris Agreement should build on the experiences gained through the Kyoto Mechanisms, including the Clean Development Mechanism (CDM).
+The decision accompanying the Paris Agreement states that international cooperation under Articles 6.2 and 6.4 of the Paris Agreement should build on the experiences gained through the Kyoto Mechanisms, including the Clean Development Mechanism (CDM).
 Current CDM baseline and monitoring methodologies are seen by many observers as unable to reflect new requirements for robust market-based collaboration as per Article 6 of the Paris Agreement.
-As CDM methodologies were developed in the context of the Kyoto Protocol, they do not consider host country Nationally Determined Contribution (NDC) targets, nor all existing mitigation policies, and they do not ensure consistency of mitigation action with the long-term goal of the Paris Agreement.
-But discarding the several CDM methodologies needs to be prevented.
-Even if the funding necessary for the development of new Article 6 methodologies could be harnessed, the time required would lead to a an implementation gap of Article 6 activities.
-This would be detrimental for the implementation of NDCs and undermine the ambition increase urgently required under the Paris Agreement.
+As CDM methodologies were developed in the context of the Kyoto Protocol, they do not consider the host country’s Nationally Determined Contribution (NDC) targets, nor all existing mitigation policies, and they do not ensure consistency of mitigation action with the long-term goal of the Paris Agreement.
+However, discarding the several CDM methodologies needs to be prevented.
+Even if the funding necessary for the development of new Article 6 methodologies could be harnessed, the time required would lead to an implementation gap in Article 6 activities.
+This would be detrimental to the implementation of NDCs and undermine the ambition increase urgently required under the Paris Agreement.

 WHAT WE DO